Oh! Oh! You just found out you have, or may have, over-contributed to your RRSP and you want to know what to do next.

 An RRSP over-contribution is when you (or your employer) contribute more money to your RRSP account (or spousal RRSP) than you are allowed to during the calendar year you have made the contributions.

 Below is a visual graph showing an RRSP over-contribution scenario.
 Make sure you understand when the employer/pension contributions are reported.
-My employer’s matching contributions for the year 2018 are reported against the following year, 2019 in this case.
+In some cases, the employer’s contribution for the current year are reported against the following year.

-One important consideration is around your RRSP benefit with your employer.
+One important consideration is around your RRSP benefit from your employer.
 You will need to have a clear understanding of when the company reports the contribution.
-For example, in my case, I found out that while the company makes a matching contribution during the year, the amount contributed by my employer is deducted in the following year and shows up as pension adjustment as seen below in the notice of assessment example.

 Determining Your RRSP Deduction Limit